 If you want to make things a little more interesting, break out a bottle of Lambrusco, a sparkling red wine from the Italian regions of Emilia-Romagna and Lombardy.
 Once known for its cloying sweetness and aggressive bubbles, Lambruscos today are showcasing fruity, full-bodied, and lightly effervescent characteristics that range from dry to sweet (sweeter versions will say “dolce” on the label).

 The wine’s tannins balance out salty and fatty foods beautifully, making it a great option to pair with savory appetizers, such as cured meats, salty cheeses, and olives.

 Orange Wines – So Much More Than a Color

 For an instant conversation starter, pick up a bottle of orange wine.
 These white wines develop a deep orange color and tannins from extended contact with grape skins and seeds.
-This winemaking technique, similar to the process for making red wine, dates back as far as 5,000 years in the Caucasus region.
+This winemaking technique, like the process for making red wine, originated approximately 5,000 years in the Caucasus region.

 Cider – The Up-and-Comer

 Maybe your go-to option this year isn’t even wine.
-Top apple producing states, such as New York, Wisconsin, and Washington, are now making ciders in a variety of interesting styles.
-Many ciders exhibit characteristics similar to wine that make them delicious, versatile options for multi-course meals.
+Top apple-producing states, such as New York, Wisconsin, and Washington, are now making ciders in a variety of exciting styles.
+Many ciders exhibit characteristics like wine that make them delicious, versatile options for multi-course meals.

 With less than 0.5% residual sugar, dry ciders are the most reminiscent of wine, often barrel-aged with pronounced tannins and acidity.
 Dry ciders pair well with tangy cheeses, such as those made with goat’s milk, light meat dishes, and Thai food.